The Ottawa Construction Association

 Section 23 - In the absence of the Chair, the 1st Vice-Chair shall perform such duties as the Chair would otherwise perform and in the absence of the Chair and the 1st Vice-Chair then the 2nd Vice-Chair shall perform said duties.
 In the absence of the Chair, plus the 1st and 2nd Vice-Chair, the Honourary Treasurer shall perform said duties.
 In the absence of the Chair, the two Vice-Chairs and the Honourary Treasurer, the Honourary Secretary shall perform said duties.

-Section 24 - The Honourary Treasurer shall be custodian of all moneys of the Association.
-The Treasurer shall carefully account for all transactions of the office and shall make a full report of the same to the Annual Meeting and also at the Regular Meetings of the Board or at any time upon demand.
+Section 24 - The Honourary Treasurer shall be responsible to report on all transactions and the financial position of the Association and shall make a full report of the same to the Annual Meeting and also at the Regular Meetings of the Board or at any time upon demand.
 The Treasurer shall submit a report from an auditor or firm of auditors whose appointment shall be made in accordance with Section 30.

 Section 25 - The Honourary Secretary shall be familiar with the rules and regulations governing the procedures to be followed at Board meetings and shall advise the Chair on matters of procedure, and, in the event of any dispute as to proper procedure shall rule as to the direction to be followed.
 The Honourary Secretary shall perform such duties as the Chair may assign.